General Statement

 Bryant Fraizer, Physician, University Health Services (T)

-• Recommends to the Provost and Vice President for Academic Affairs procedures regulating the purchase, use, storage, and disposal of radioactive materials and X-ray generating equipment, and the purchase and use of laser equipment.
+• Recommends to the Provost and Executive Vice President for Academic Affairs procedures regulating the purchase, use, storage, and disposal of radioactive materials and X-ray generating equipment, and the purchase and use of laser equipment.
 Coordinates licensing of users of radioactive materials and X-ray generating equipment and ensure that this institution complies with applicable radiation safety laws.

-• Teacher Education Council 2024 - 2025
+• Teacher Education Council 2025 - 2026

 • Michael O'Malley, Dean, College of Education, Chair (T)

-Jennifer Ahrens, Associate Professor, Health and Human Performance (R)Ryan Anderson, Assistant Professor, Agriculture (R)
+Jennifer Ahrens, Associate Professor, Health and Human Performance (R)

 Gwynne Ash, Professor, Curriculum and Instruction (R)

-Glynda Betros, Senior Lecturer, Mathematics (R)
+Glynda Betros, Professor of Instruction, Mathematics (R)

 Glenna Billingsley, Chair and Associate Professor, Curriculum and Instruction (T)